neelkamalsb/neelkamalsb/README.md

 ## Hi there, I am Neelkamal 👋

 I am an undergraduate CS student.
 I am open to learn new things and collaborate on innovative ideas 👯!
+Currently I work as a *Software Intern at NVIDIA.*
  You can reach me through
 * [Email 📧](mailto:neelkamal.17u131@viit.ac.in)
 * [LinkedIn 📮](https://www.linkedin.com/in/neelkamal-bharati-702147157/)